vertelab/odootools/README.md

 ## Prerequisites

-The installation scripts assume the host OS is a Debian-flavor.
+The installation scripts assume the host OS is Ubuntu 20.04.
 Usage on other systems might require tweaking to work.

 Odoo 14 require `init-system-helpers 1.5.4` or later.
 This rules out usage of